andrewsleigh/fab-slider/docs/_posts/2019-04-30-making-v1-testing-motor.md

 ## AccelStepper Arduino library

 Then I went looking for a library that would let me control the motor easily without having to write code to pulse the STEP pin manually.
-Arduino has a built-in stepper library, but I also found the AccelStepper library, which seems to be more fully-featured, though lacking in any basic documentation beyond the class/function reference, which is not very helpful when you're getting started.
+Arduino has a built-in stepper library, but I also found the AccelStepper library, which seems to be more fully-featured, though lacking in much basic documentation beyond the class/function reference, which is not very helpful when you're getting started.

+You can install this library, with examples, through the Arduino Library Manager.

 Here's the basic sketch to get the motor turning at a set speed: